sudhanshu-on/Project-Management-System/README.md

-**Done with all the routes and controllers and debugging is on **Tomorrow is my interview so no debugging for today, wish me luck **Done with testing of most of the routes, some are there with bugs will sort them tomorrow **Didn't did much today tried to write a code only which was little
+**Done with all the routes and controllers and debugging is on **Tomorrow is my interview so no debugging for today, wish me luck **Done with testing of most of the routes, some are there with bugs will sort them tomorrow **Didn't did much today tried to write a code only which was little **Was preparing for CT, but atleast one controller can be written

 ### Installation